ActilityConnectors/DX-API-Dataflow/Connect with ThingPark Wireless/AS Routing Profile/README.md

 Where “my-thing-name” is a unique name of your choice.
 So, when you have your thing name decided, go to the ThingPark Wireless interface and create a routing profile that points to this new URL.

+To achieve this, follow the next steps:
+- Enter in your ThingPark Wireless user interface.

+- Create a new application server.

+- Create a new AS Routing Profile and associate the previous application server created.

+- Open your device network settings going to Devices -> List -> Edit (Pencil tool)

+- Go to Network settings and associate your new AS Routing Profile

 Finally, if you want to retrieve the data just follow the next link, replacing your “thing name” and you will see your device payload.

 <p align="center">